apache/druid/docs/content/ingestion/stream-ingestion.md

 # Loading Streams

-Streams can be ingested in Druid using either [Tranquility](https://github.com/druid-io/tranquility) (a Druid-aware client) or the [Kafka Indexing Service](../development/extensions-core/kafka-ingestion.html).
+Streams can be ingested in Apache Druid (incubating) using either [Tranquility](https://github.com/druid-io/tranquility) (a Druid-aware client) or the [Kafka Indexing Service](../development/extensions-core/kafka-ingestion.html).

 ## Tranquility (Stream Push)